Top Online Post-Master’s NP Certificate Programs

 A post-master’s nurse practitioner (NP) certificate allows master’s-prepared nurses to pursue an NP specialization such as family care, neonatal care, pediatric nursing, psychiatric-mental health, adult-gerontology, or women’s health.

-Post-master’s NP certificate programs require a valid registered nursing license and a master of science in nursing (MSN), doctor of nursing practice (DNP), or PhD to enroll.
-While many programs will accept any qualified MSN-prepared RN, others accept only advanced practice registered nurses (clinical nurse specialists, nurse-midwives, nurse anesthetists, or NPs).
-Still others only accept NPs, in rare cases requiring those NPs to have a specific specialization.
+Post-master’s NP certificate programs require a valid registered nursing license and an advanced degree such as a master of science in nursing (MSN), a doctor of nursing practice (DNP), or a PhD to enroll.
+While many programs will accept any qualified MSN-prepared RN, others accept only advanced practice registered nurses such as clinical nurse specialists, nurse-midwives, nurse anesthetists, or NPs.
+Others only accept NPs, in rare cases requiring those NPs to have a specific specialization or a minimum number of years of work experience in a particular field.

-And that goes for program credit hour requirements as well.
-Incoming post-master’s NP certificate students are subject to a gap analysis whereby admissions personnel evaluate their specific educational background in order to determine the number and nature of courses and clinical hours they need to complete in order to earn their NP certificate.
+These programs are not one-size-fits-all, which also holds true for the program credit requirements.
+Incoming post-master’s NP certificate students are subject to a gap analysis whereby admissions personnel evaluate their specific educational background.
+This process determines the number and nature of courses and clinical hours needed to complete an NP post-master’s certificate.

-Required course credits can range from approximately 8 to 50 depending on the specialty, and the previous education of the applicant.
-For example, as mentioned, some programs are for graduates of MSN-NP programs who are already trained as nurse practitioners and want to expand their scope of practice and earn a second or third specialty.
-Other programs are designed for nurses who do not hold a nurse practitioner certification and require more courses and practicums.
+Required course credits can range from approximately eight to 50, depending on the specialty and the applicant’s previous education.
+For example, some programs are geared for graduates of MSN-NP programs who are already trained as nurse practitioners and want to expand their scope of practice and earn a second or third specialty.
+Other programs are designed for nurses who do not hold a nurse practitioner certification and require more courses and practicum hours.

 Online Post-Master’s NP Certificate Program Rankings